cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 #### COSE Header Algorithm Parameters

 * Name: verifiable-data-structure
-* Label: -11111
+* Label: TBD_1
 * Value type: int / tstr
 * Value registry: https://www.iana.org/assignments/cose/cose.xhtml#header-parameters
-* Description: Algorithm name for verifiable data structure, used to produce verifiable data proofs.
+* Description: Algorithm name for verifiable data structure, used to produce verifiable data structure proofs.

-* Name: verifiable-data-proof
+* Name: verifiable-data-structure-parameters
-* Label: -222222
+* Label: TBD_2
 * Value type: int / tstr
 * Value registry: https://www.iana.org/assignments/cose/cose.xhtml#header-parameters
-* Description: Location for verifiable data proofs in COSE Header Parameters.
+* Description: Location for verifiable data structure proofs in COSE Header Parameters.

-### Verifiable Data Structures {#verifiable-data-structure-registry}
+### COSE Verifiable Data Structures {#verifiable-data-structure-registry}

-IANA will be asked to establish a registry of tree algorithm identifiers, named "Verifiable Data Structures" to be administered under a Specification Required policy {{-iana-considerations-guide}}.
+IANA will be asked to establish a registry of verifiable data structure identifiers, named "COSE Verifiable Data Structures" to be administered under a Specification Required policy {{-iana-considerations-guide}}.

 Template:

+* Name: The name of the verifiable data structure
-* Identifier: The two-byte identifier for the algorithm
+* Value: The identifier for the verifiable data structure
-* Algorithm: The name of the data structure
+* Description: The identifier for the verifiable data structure
-* Reference: Where the data structure is defined
+* Reference: Where the verifiable data structure is defined

 Initial contents: Provided in {{cose-verifiable-data-structures}}

-### Verifiable Data Structure Proof Types {#verifiable-data-structure-proof-types-registry}
+### COSE Verifiable Data Structure Parameters {#verifiable-data-structure-parameters-registry}

-IANA will be asked to establish a registry of tree algorithm identifiers, named "Verifiable Data Structures Proof Types" to be administered under a Specification Required policy {{-iana-considerations-guide}}.
+IANA will be asked to establish a registry of verifiable data structure parameters, named "COSE Verifiable Data Structure Parameters" to be administered under a Specification Required policy {{-iana-considerations-guide}}.

 Template:

-* Identifier: The two-byte identifier for the algorithm
+* Verifiable Data Structure: The identifier for the verifiable data structure
-* Algorithm: The name of the proof type algorithm
+* Name: The name of the proof type
+* Label: The integer of the proof type
+* CBOR Type: The cbor data type of the proof
+* Description: The description of the proof type
-* Reference: Where the algorithm is defined
+* Reference: Where the proof type is defined

-Initial contents: Provided in {{verifiable-data-structure-proof-types-values}}
+Initial contents: Provided in {{cose-verifiable-data-structures-parameters}}

 --- back